-Our proposed regularization framework highlights a variety of optimally performing models at decreasing complexities, isolating the most important indices and lag values as the models become more parsimonious.
-Notably, for the MSEA region, we identify the Niño 3.4 index lagged at four weeks as a primary driver of atmospheric CO.
-Other important climate indices are the DMI and OLR (as a proxy for the MJO).
-We further identify that Niño 3.4 interactions with the OLR and DMI are significant predictors, suggesting that the effect of these indices is amplified when they are in phase.
-Note that these results largely agree and expand upon those presented in Buchholz et al. (2018).
-Finally, we show that including multiple lags of the DMI is important for explaining CO variability in MSEA.
+Our proposed regularization framework highlights a variety of optimally perform-602 ing models at decreasing complexities, isolating the most important indices and lag val-603 ues as the models become more parsimonious.
+For MSEA, we identify the Niño 3.4 index lagged at four weeks as a primary driver of atmospheric CO.
+Other important cli-605 mate indices are the DMI and OLR (as a proxy for the MJO).
+We further identify that 606 Niño 3.4 interactions with the OLR and DMI are significant predictors, suggesting that 607 the effect of these indices is amplified when they are in phase.
+Finally, we show that in-608 cluding multiple lags of the DMI is important for explaining CO variability in MSEA.
+609 While these results broadly agree with current literature, we go beyond the usual treat-610 ment of climate mode indices on a seasonal time scale by identifying the specific weekly 611 lead times for each index that have the most influence on CO variability.
+612

-We also perform a resampling-based sensitivity analysis to quantify the robustness of the model fit to all of the data.
-We find that the models forced to retain the covariates from the model fit to all of the data perform as good or better than the models allowed to completely change based on the training set.
-This provides justification for using the models from Figure 4 as the representative models for the MSEA region.
-Additionally, we determine which covariates are most likely to remain in model when trained on slightly different data, finding that the terms in the most parsimonious model from Figure 4 are also the most robust.
-This justifies assigning scientific weight to the selection of these terms, as it suggests that they are capturing a physically-based relationship and are not simply artifacts of the specific training set used.
+We also perform a resampling-based sensitivity analysis to quantify the robustness 613 of the model fit to all data.
+We find that the model forced to retain the covariates from 614 the model trained on all data performs as well or better than the model allowed to com-615 pletely change based on the training set.
+This provides justification for using the mod-616 els from Figure 4 as the representative models for MSEA.
+Additionally, we determine 617 which covariates are most likely to remain in the model when trained on slightly differ-618 ent data, finding that the terms in the most parsimonious model from Figure 4 are also 619 the most robust.
+This justifies assigning scientific weight to the selection of these terms, 620 as it suggests that they are capturing a physically-based relationship and are not sim-621 ply artifacts of the specific training set used.
+622

-We show that our model for the MSEA region can explain around 70% of the variability in the weekly CO anomalies solely using climate indices as predictor variables.
-We further use model predictions to highlight the importance of the OLR (as a proxy for the MJO) in overall model performance and in explaining the most extreme CO anomalies.
-Similarly, we show that month-averaged predictions from a model trained on week-averaged data outperform predictions from a model trained on month-averaged data.
-This suggests that there is meaningful signal in the week-averaged data and justifies its use over month-averaged data.
-Note that the predictions from these models are an improvement over those in Buchholz et al. (2018), as they explain 87% of the variability in month-averaged CO observations compared to 75%.
+We show that our model for the MSEA region can explain around 70% of the vari-623 ability in the weekly CO anomalies solely using climate indices as predictor variables.
+624 We further use model predictions to highlight the importance of the OLR (as a proxy 625 for the MJO) in overall model performance and in explaining the most extreme CO anoma-626 lies.
+Similarly, we show that month-averaged predictions from a model trained on week-627 averaged data outperform predictions from a model trained on month-averaged data.
+This 628 suggests that there is meaningful signal in the week-averaged data and justifies its use 629 over month-averaged data.
+Note that the predictions from these models are an improve-630 ment over those in Buchholz et al. (2018), as they explain 88% of the variability in month-631 averaged CO observations compared to 75%.
+632

-Finally, we perform a minimum-lag-threshold study to assess the predictive capabilities of our models at longer lead times.
-We find that models for the MSEA region are still able to explain around 65% of the weekly atmospheric CO variability when forced to only use lags greater than 35 weeks.
-This indicates that predictions can be made relatively far in advance without losing the overall structure and general amplitude of the CO anomalies.
-If these models are to provide advanced warning of fire season intensity, then longer lead times are beneficial because they extend the time available to prepare.
+Finally, we perform a minimum-lag-threshold study to assess the performance of our model in a forecasting setting.
+We find that models for MSEA are still able to explain around 65% of the weekly atmospheric CO variability when forced to only use lags greater than 35 weeks.
+While we do not attempt to outperform or even match state-ofthe-art forecasting tools, we believe that this information is useful to forecasters hoping to maximize the information they glean from climate modes when developing more sophisticated tools.